Introduction

 Some of the major elements that may be employed to improve user experience and achieve balance, like leading the viewer’s attention, providing visual appeal, and creating a sense of harmony and togetherness in a design, include movement, pattern, repetition, and unity.

-As usual, keep in mind that design principles are guides rather than absolute laws, so don’t be afraid to experiment and discover the ideal approach to express your concept.
+Paul Rand, an American art director and graphic designer, once said, “Design can be art.
+Design can be aesthetics.
+Design is so simple, that’s why it is so complicated.”
+So, keep in mind that principles in design are guides rather than absolute laws, so don’t be afraid to experiment and discover the ideal approach to express your concept.